carbon-language/carbon-lang/docs/design/interoperability/README.md

 The result is that it is often reasonable to directly expose a data structure from C++ to Carbon without converting it to a "native" or "idiomatic" Carbon data structure.
-For many data structures, while there should always be an extremely good default, code will reasonably support multiple different implementations.
+For many data structures, code will reasonably support multiple different implementations, even if there is an extremely good default.
 We can expose C++ data structures as another implementation and then focus on wrapping it to match whatever idioms Carbon expects of that kind of data structure.